JatinChandra017/Cloud_Computing_Virtual-_Network_Embedding/README.md

 4. Run each block of code one by one.
 It will automatically generate the Substrate and Virtual Network.

-5. Please make a note.
-In this code we have used our predefine substrate graph, name as "demo_substrate", which is an 8x8 complete graph or another graph is also availabe to use, name as "substrate" which contains 84 node (which we avoided to use due to complex structure).
-Analysing small graph is easier, faster and well representable.
-Output of this file gives Node and Link Mapping for Virtual Node Requests (VNR).
+5. Here a demo graph is used which is much smaller than orignal graph for better understanding and visualization.